mobxjs/mobx/README.md

 Turns a value into a reactive array, object, function, value or a reactive reference to a value.

 **reactiveComponent(reactJsComponent)**
-Turns a ReactJS component into a reactive one, that automatically re-renders if any reactive data that it uses is changed.
+Provided by the `mobservable-react` packaege, turns a ReactJS component into a reactive one, that automatically re-renders if any reactive data that it uses is changed.

 **extendReactive(target, properties)**
 Extends an existing object with reactive properties.